ChannelEngine: why does my order have a email@example.com email address?

 About this article

-This article describes channels' different approaches to customers' email address on orders.
+This article describes the different approaches marketplaces take to detailing buyers' email addresses on orders.

-When you receive an order from a channel, an email address is always included.
-Depending on the channel and what kind of information it shares, there are three main possibilities:
+When you receive an order from a marketplace, an email address is always included.
+Depending on the marketplace and what kind of information it shares, there are three main possibilities:

-- Non-obfuscated email - some channels share the actual email address of the client, in case you need to contact them directly.
-E.g.: eBay, Blokker, Miinto, and others.
+- Non-obfuscated email - some marketplaces share the actual email address of the buyer, in case you need to contact them directly.
+These marketplaces include eBay, Blokker, Miinto, and others.

-A different approach to obfuscation is used by V&D, which includes its own email address to the orders.
-If you need to contact the customer, V&D handles the forwarding.
+A different approach to obfuscation is used by V&D, which attaches its own email address to orders.
+Contact V&D, so they can contact the buyer on your behalf.